 Mennon and Butterflies

-The well-known Surrealist artist Kurt Seligmann explored the potential of myth and whimsicality in works such as Mennon and Butterflies, where swirling, haunting forms in an undetermined space simultaneously constitute figures within the landscape and the landscape itself.
-“Mennon” refers to a type of butterfly called the “Caligo mennon” as well as to a king in Norse mythology who was the father of the god Thor.
-The vertical forms suggest the constant movement of a butterfly that, like the legendary Thor, covers many lands, even continents, on its life journey.
+The Swiss Surrealist Kurt Seligmann explored myth and whimsicality in this painting, where swirling, haunting forms constitute both figures within the landscape and the landscape itself.
+Mennon refers to a type of butterfly, as well as the father of the god Thor in Norse mythology.
+The vertical forms suggest the constant movement of a butterfly that, like the legendary Thor, covers many lands on its life journey.

 Oil on canvas